AutoScout24/api/source/includes/_financingOffers.md

 	}'
 ```

-Add a new financing offer to the vehicle. (*This is only avaialble to the dealers in Germany. *).
+Add a new financing offer to the vehicle. *(This is only available to the dealers in Germany.)*

-Please note that AutoScout24 can add at the moment only one financing offer per vehicle.
+Please note that AutoScout24 can only add one financing offer per vehicle at the moment.

 **Semantic Rules**

 - Financing offers are only accepted for vehicles inserted by German dealers.
 Financing offers added by non-German dealers are rejected.

 - Only one financing offer can be added for each vehicle.

 - Fields with type = string must not contain URLs, E-Mail addresses or prohibited characters < or > unless it is the *email* field itself.